 Caring for Netherland Dwarf rabbits is similar to the care you'd provide for any rabbit.
 However, such a small breed is usually a bit more delicate, so it's important to take special care of your Netherland to keep him as healthy as possible.

 Proper Housing for Your Netherland Dwarf Bunny

 There are a lot of points to consider when setting up an appropriate habitat for a Netherlands Dwarf rabbit.
-Size and location are two prime concerns, but sticking to a cleaning schedule is also highly important.
+Size and location are two prime concerns in dwarf rabbit care, but sticking to a cleaning schedule is also highly important.

 Although Netherland Dwarf rabbits are one of the smallest breeds of rabbits, they still need plenty of room to live.
 The American Rabbit Breeder's Association recommends a minimum of 1.5 square feet by 14 inches high, though many rabbit enthusiasts suggest a larger cage size of 4 x 2 x 2 feet (or more), which offers more room for exercise.